 Injuries from these types of accidents can include cuts and bruises, head and brain injuries, eye and ear injuries, fractures and dislocations, back and spinal cord injuries, burns and shocks and lung diseases.

-Whether you were injured on the job, or you were a visitor to the property, Millar & Mixon, LLC can review your case for free and seek compensation for you.
+Whether you were injured on the job, or you were a visitor to the property, The Millar Law Firm we can review your case for free and seek compensation for you.

 Compensation You Can Seek after a Construction Worker Accident

 If you were injured as a result of someone else’s negligent construction or design, you may be entitled to recover more money than workers’ compensation will provide.
 You may have a claim for medical bills, past and future lost earnings and for pain and suffering and permanent limitations.